 In real martial artists, habits like consuming a controlled healthy diet, being disciplined, and devotion to art enhance the karateka’s personality.
 Original karatekas are more self-aware, confident, and skilled in their craft, whereas Mcdojo practitioners often get knocked out in real situations.

 After all, martial arts is all about being able to use your mind in battling combats.
-But, mental teaching is often found missing in most McDojos curriculum.
+However, mental teaching is often found missing in most McDojos curricula.

 2. Failures In Real Fights